broccoli0616/tp/docs/DeveloperGuide.md

 * 2a.
 Student index does not exist.

     * 2a1.
-AddressBook shows error: `The person index provided is invalid`.
+SoCTAssist shows error: `The person index provided is invalid`.

       Use case ends.

 * 2b.
 Any updated field is invalid.

     * 2b1.
-AddressBook shows corresponding validation error.
+SoCTAssist shows corresponding validation error.
 (UC01 Extensions 2b, 2c).

       Use case ends.

 * 2c.
 Try to update group id.

     * 2c1.
-AddressBook shows error and states the correct format.
+SoCTAssist shows error and states the correct format.

       Use case ends.